ibm-cloud-docs/transit-gateway/connecting-vpcs.md

          If you select **Direct Link**, you must also log in to the [Direct Link console](https://cloud.ibm.com/interconnectivity/direct-link){: external} (using the same IBM Cloud account) and specify **Transit Gateway** as the type of network connection for your direct link.
          {: important}

+      * **{{site.data.keyword.powerSys_notm}}** (IBM Internal Use Only) - Creates a network connection to and from a {{site.data.keyword.powerSys_notm}} workspace so that there is a secure connection to networks and other resources connected to the transit gateway.

+         If you select **{{site.data.keyword.powerSys_notm}}**, a {{site.data.keyword.powerSys_notm}} workspace must already be enabled for Transit Gateway.
+For instructions, see
+         {: important}

+      You can specify the connection type when you create a {{site.data.keyword.powerSys_notm}} instance, or after your server is provisioned.
+For more information, see [work-in-progress Mukesh Biswas](/docs/power-iaas).
+      {: note}

    1. After you select a network connection, choose a connection reach option:

       * **Add new connection in this account** - Enter an optional connection name and any other required information for your connection.

+         For **{{site.data.keyword.powerSys_notm}}**, select a location for the {{site.data.keyword.powerSys_notm}} workspace.
+Then, select from the list of  {{site.data.keyword.powerSys_notm}} workspaces that are enabled for Transit Gateway.
+Keep in mind that not all {{site.data.keyword.powerSys_notm}} workspaces show in this menu.
+         {: note}

       * **Request connection to a network in another account** - Enter the IBM Cloud ID of the account that manages the network that you want to connect to, and a connection name.
 All resources connected to that transit gateway will be accessible from the other network.

+          For a {{site.data.keyword.powerSys_notm}} connection, enter the {{site.data.keyword.powerSys_notm}} Cloud Resource Name (CRN) provided by the account owner of the network that you want to connect to.
+         {: note}

+         To find out if your Power Systems Virtual Server workspace is set up correctly, go to the workspace and check the navigation for a Cloud connections page.
+If there isn't a Cloud connections page, the workspace leverages Transit Gateway.
+Otherwise, you must configure virtual connections with Cloud connections on the Power Systems Virtual Server.
+        {: important}

 1. Optionally, you can create prefix filters to permit or deny specific routes on specific connections.